OSVR/OSVR-Specs-and-Proposals/README.md

-# OSVR-Schemas-Lab
+# OSVR Specs and Proposals
-Plugin schemas in development
+Interface class specifications and device integration proposals in development

-includes specific types of interfaces such as:
+- includes specific types of interfaces such as:
 	- eye tracking
 	- locomotion

-includes discussions on how to factor vendor-specific devices into OSVR interfaces
+- includes discussions on how to factor vendor-specific devices into OSVR interfaces